 - Congregational fees - All outstanding congregational fees (dues, tuition, Bar/Bar Mitzvah fee, etc.) and assessments must be paid in full 30 days prior to the date of the Bar/Bat Mitzvah service.

-- Trope Class - About one year before becoming a Bar/Bat Mitzvah, you and your child will attend a series of Sunday Morning classes from 8:45 a.m. until 10:45 a.m.
-During this time you will learn and pray together, and even eat together.
-Following breakfast, parents will convene with the clergy to discuss pertinent religious and social issues and the students will meet with Raquel Gershon and Susan Stoehr to learn specific blessings and special skills needed to participate in their Bar/Bat Mitzvah service, specifically the Haftarah.
-At the conclusion of this series of classes your child will begin individualized tutoring each week until the date of your simcha.
+- Mechina (formerly Trope class) - About one year before becoming a Bar/Bat Mitzvah, you and your child will attend a series of nine classes, 8 of them on Sunday morning during Sunday school and one class on Shabbat morning during services.
+Parents will convene with the rabbis to discuss pertinent religious and social issues while students meet with Cantor Raquel (Gershon) to learn specific blessings and special skills needed to participate in their Bar/Bat Mitzvah service, including an intro to Torah trope.
+The second part of each morning is spent with Cantors Stoehr & Gershon learning about prayer, tallit and tefillin, and praying together At the conclusion of Mechina (which means "preparation") your child will begin individualized tutoring each week until the date of your simcha.

-- 3-Pillars Project- In the back of your child’s Trope Class Booklet there is a copy of the 3 Pillars Project.
-This is an opportunity for each Bar/Bat Mitzvah student to individualize the experience of their Bar/Bat Mitzvah by pursuing a project which reaches into the community.
+3-Pillars Project-This is an opportunity for each Bar/Bat Mitzvah student to individualize the experience of their Bar/Bat Mitzvah by pursuing a project which reaches into the community.
 The idea is for each student to come up with his/her own mitzvah project to which they have a personal connection.
 Examples have included making blankets for children in the hospital, working with shelter animals, raising money for a specific charity, etc. This must be something that the Bar/Bat Mitzvah student can complete with minimal help from their parent(s).
 This program is designed to make becoming a Bar/Bat Mitzvah more meaningful for the entire family.

 - Tutoring – By the time your child begins individual tutoring, s/he should have learned the blessings chanted for Torah and Haftarah, as well as the “tropes” (melodies needed for chanting Torah).
 After your child’s tutor has confirmed that s/he has mastered these blessings, then your child will begin working on their Torah portion.
 After the Torah portion is learned, s/he will learn the corresponding Haftarah and parts of the Shabbat morning Torah service to lead on the day of the Bar/Bat Mitzvah.